hashicorp/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 * `sqs` -- delivery of JSON-encoded message to an Amazon SQS queue
 * `application` -- delivery of JSON-encoded message to an EndpointArn for a mobile app and device
 * `sms` -- delivery text message
+* `email` -- delivery of message via SMTP (Confirmation tokens are valid for three days).
+* `email-json` -- delivery of JSON-encoded message via SMTP (Confirmation tokens are valid for three days).

 Partially supported SNS protocols include:

 * `http` -- delivery of JSON-encoded messages via HTTP.
 Supported only for the end points that auto confirms the subscription.
 * `https` -- delivery of JSON-encoded messages via HTTPS.
 Supported only for the end points that auto confirms the subscription.

-Unsupported protocols include the following:

-* `email` -- delivery of message via SMTP
-* `email-json` -- delivery of JSON-encoded message via SMTP

 These are unsupported because the endpoint needs to be authorized and does not generate an ARN until the target email address has been validated.
 This breaks